fresheneesz/bip-efficient-bitcoin-vaults/cd/bip-constraindestination.md

    * If `sampleWindowFactor` is 2, the `windowLength` is 300 blocks.
    * If `sampleWindowFactor` is 3, the `windowLength` is 3000 blocks.
 6. The next item popped from the stack is interpreted as an integer `feeFactor` (which can be positive of negative).
 If the number is -1, it is interpreted as -infinity (meaning the transaction can contribute nothing to the fee).
-7. The `medianFeeRate` is defined as the median fee rate per vbyte for the most recent `windowLength` blocks.
-The `maxFeeContribution` is defined as `medianFeeRate * 2^feeFactor` of the fee.
+7. A `blockMedianFeeRate` is defined as the median fee-rate per vbyte for a given block.
+The `averageFeeRate` is defined as the average of `blockMedianFeeRate` for each block in the most recent `windowLength` blocks.
+The `maxFeeContribution` is defined as `averageFeeRate * 2^feeFactor` of the fee.
 Note that this is a limitation on the fee, not on the fee-rate.
 If `feeFactor` is -1, `maxFeeContribution` is 0.
 8. Once all input scripts have been evaluated, for each output, verify that the amount of bitcoin claimed to have been contributed to that output in all OP_CD calls (from all input) sums to an amount smaller than the that output's value.

 Reversion modes.
 For all the following situations, the opcode reverts to its OP_SUCCESS semantics: